Azilestes: Description

 Though damaged and fragmentary, the sole specimen of Azilestes, dated to the early Maastrichtian, is one of the most complete jaw remains of a eutherian reported from the Late Cretaceous of Europe.
 It preserves only part of the mandibular corpus, including the posterior part of the mandibular symphysis.
 The symphysis extends far posteriorly, close to the level of the alveolus of the fourth upper molar, and is very compact.
 The mandibular corpus is dorso-ventrally high, and labially inflated.
 It is convex below the molars, but below the premolars and the symphysis, it is concave.
 Its dorso-ventral depth decreases drastically at the length of the symphysis.

 The posterior mental foramen is rather large and located ventro-labially below and between the two roots of the fifth upper molar, as in most Cretaceous eutherians.
 The dentary preserves two damaged molars and four well-developed empty anterior alveoli, interpreted as corresponding to two-rooted fifth upper molar, and a single-rooted fourth upper molar and canine.
 Among Cretaceous eutherians, the molar morphology of the holotype most closely resembles the family Zhelestidae, to which it is tentatively assigned.
 Zhelestids were non-placental eutherians, and were specialized for a herbivorous diet.

 The bunodont cusps and crowns, a shortened, robust dentary with reduced premolar formula, a small hypolophid and cingular-like postcristid and hypoconulid are unique among Cretaceous eutherians.

 The closest eutherian to Azilestes, assuming a zhelestid identity, is Valentinella.
 However, the comparison of these two genera is limited due to the latter's poor preservation.
 Shared attributes include a possible hypocone, bunodont molar crowns with bulbous cusps, and a robust and deep mandibular corpus that is laterally convex.

 Taxonomy

 Phylogenetic analyses within the paper variably suggest Azilestes to be part of a zhelestid polytomy which includes solenodons, a monophyletic Zhelestidae, or a basal member of Glires, though all but the latter recover it as the sister genus to Valentinella, and in one phylogeny, they are part of the Lainodontinae.
 While a position within the Zhelestidae is most likely, Gheerbrant and Teodori (2021) assume a basal position within the Eutheria.

 Below is a phylogeny from Gheerbrant & Teodori (2021):

 Palaeoecology

+Azilestes is one of the largest Mesozoic Mammals found in Europe thus far, comparable in size to Protungulatum.
 The bunodont molars, the large postfossid and hypoconid, wear patterns, and the development of an interradicular crest and radicular grooves indicate a crushing-grinding function for Azilestes's teeth, possibly suggesting a durophagous lifestyle.

 Only three non-avian dinosaurs are known to have coexisted with Azilestes.
 These are the rhabdodontid Rhabdodon, cf. Ampelosaurus atacis, and an indeterminate nodosaurid.